Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Pennant Hills - Cheltenham has 113 operational public transport stops.
-These are a mix of train and bus services.
-There are 122 distinct routes serving these stops, facilitating 6,426 weekly passenger trips in total.
+Pennant Hills - Cheltenham has 113 active public transport stops offering a mix of train and bus services.
+These stops are served by 122 individual routes, facilitating 6,426 weekly passenger trips in total.
+Transport accessibility is rated as good, with residents located an average of 207 meters from the nearest stop.

 Frequently Asked Questions - Transport